 Availability rate : calculations on Excel

-We will only measure the availability rate on active products.
-If you have discontinued products / Skus they should not be part of the calculation because you cannot guarantee the availability of discontinued products to your customers (example product 7)
+We will only measure the availability rate of active products.
+If you have discontinued SKUs (end of life products or end of collections), they should not be part of the calculation because you cannot guarantee the availability of discontinued products to your customers (eg. product 7)

-To have the total availability rate you must calculate the average of all of these products (therefore removing the products at the end of the collection).
+To have the total availability rate, you must calculate the average of all of these products (therefore removing the discontinued products).
 I also recommend using an ABC classification.